Chapter 17.39

 c.
 The upper portion (quarter to half) of a window shall include divided lights or simulated divided lights.
 Tinted and reflective glass is prohibited.

+e.
+Exterior entry doors shall include recessed panels and/or glazing and shall include a wood surround with a minimum width of four inches (nominal).
+Exterior wall materials shall include at least two of the following materials: solid wood or concrete-based wood siding, plywood with vertical solid wood battens of at least two-inch width (nominal), solid wood or concrete-based shingle siding, stucco, brick, and stone.
+Materials such as T1-11 siding, particle board, vinyl, foam, and EIFS are prohibited.

 f.
-Exterior wall materials shall include at least two of the following materials: solid wood or concrete based wood siding, solid wood or concrete based shingle siding, stucco, brick, and stone.
-Materials such as T1-11 siding, particle board, vinyl, and EIFS are prohibited.

-g.
 Building materials and details shall be consistent on all elevations.

 2. Affordable units and market rate units in the same development shall be constructed of the same exterior materials and details such that the units are not distinguishable.
+Affordable unit types by bedroom count shall be provided in the same proportion as the overall unit mix of the project and shall be distributed evenly throughout the project.

 3. Blank walls shall not exceed twenty linear feet without being interrupted by a window or entry.
 Walls without entries or windows shall include shrubs and trees or art.

-4. Buildings over three stories must provide a ground-floor elevation that is distinctive from the upper stories by providing a material change or horizontal articulation with a minimum dimension of ten feet between the first floor and upper floors along at least seventy-five percent of the building facade with frontage upon a street, adjacent public park or public open space.
+4. Buildings over three stories must provide a ground-floor elevation that is distinctive from the upper stories by providing a material change or horizontal articulation with a minimum dimension of ten feet between the first floor and upper floors along at least seventy-five percent of the building facade with frontage upon a street, adjacent public park, or public open space.

 5. Covered front porches of existing homes to remain shall not be enclosed.